-1.13 The DBCT meadows currently hold a Defra Higher Tier Countryside Stewardship Agreement (for information see references) and are in receipt of Basic Payment Scheme funding the Higher Tier Agreement runs from 2019 to 2029 with the bulk of Capital grant funding to be completed by February 2022.
-There is potential to apply for an Environmental Land Management Scheme in 2024 with additional funded capital elements.
+1.13 The DBCT meadows currently hold a Defra Higher Tier Countryside Stewardship Agreement (for information see references) and are in receipt of Basic Payment Scheme funding the Higher Tier Agreement runs from 2019 to 2029 with the bulk of Capital grant funding to be completed by December 2022.
 During the application process for Higher Tier the national heritage of value of the water meadows to be restored to flower rich flood plain meadows was identified.
 There are less than 3000 ha of this habitat left in the UK following a catastrophic c98 per cent loss due to intensification of farming practices.
-The remnants of the ditch infrastructure associated with the use of the water meadows for agriculture by "drowning" them in early spring is also of heritage value, but in contrast with Harnham water meadows, restoration of the infrastructure and reversion to the historic water meadow management is not a priority objective for the Laverstock water meadows Higher Tier Agreement.
+The remnants of the ditch infrastructure associated with the use of the water meadows for agriculture by

+"drowning" them in early spring is also of heritage value, but in contrast with Harnham water meadows, restoration of the infrastructure and reversion to the historic water meadow management is not a priority objective for the Laverstock water meadows Higher Tier Agreement.